Broad-Based Black Economic Empowerment Act (B-BBEE Act)

 ocds-9t57fa-155468

-The department of sport, arts and culture (DSAC) is seeking proposals for the provision of office space in the johannesburg metropolitan area for a period of five years.
-Contractors offering suitable office premises should submit bids.
-The tender is an open‑tender with a closing date of 10 june 2026.
+The department of sport, arts and culture (DSAC) invites proposals for the provision of office space in the johannesburg metropolitan area for a period of five years.

 Categories